allancomeau/rent-vs-buy/v4_0_scoping.md

 4. **URL migration:** Open a v3.x shared link → migration notice shows, inputs populated with estimated values, can be dismissed, old-vs-new home-price delta is disclosed inline in the notice.
 5. **Discipline slider + Mo.Investments readout:** Slide discipline 0% → 100%, Mo.Investments readout updates live.
 At discipline = 0, readout shows $0.
 At 100%, shows full `|Buy − Rent|`.
 6. **Mortgage term / holding period:** Changing mortgage term changes `A`, changes home price.
 Changing holding period doesn't change home price (it only affects simulate() projections).
+7. **PMI amortization dropoff** (new for v4.0 engine change): In a low-down scenario (e.g. 10% down, forcing 0.3% PMI), year-by-year buyer cost in the data table should show PMI contributing until the year amortization brings LTV below 80%, then drop to zero.
+Cash Outflow chart should reflect the step-down.
+Sensitivity chart for mortgage rate should show a PMI-amplified range for low-down scenarios (higher rate → slower amortization → PMI persists longer → wider mortgage-rate sensitivity band).
-7. **Fresh-tester walk-through** (the one that killed v3.9.99): Give someone unfamiliar the tool at default.
+8. **Fresh-tester walk-through** (the one that killed v3.9.99): Give someone unfamiliar the tool at default.
 Does the mental model "tell me what I can afford monthly + how much I've saved, and you tell me what house that is" land without confusion?
 Does the "different home price per metro with same budgets" phenomenon register as intuitive (because tax/ins/maint are different) rather than confusing?

-Test 7 is the one that actually failed last time.
+Test 8 is the one that actually failed last time.
 Don't skip it.

 ---